Arena-Independent Memory Bounds for Nash Equilibria in Reachability Games: Finite-memory Nash equilibria in Büchi and co-Büchi games

 Finally, assume that $\play'$ has $\segment_0$ as a prefix and some vertex appearing in $\suffix{\play'}{\indexLast}$ does not occur in any of the segments $\segment_\indexSegment$ with $\indexSegment\geq 1$.
 It follows that the memory state of the players relying on $\mealyMachine_\indexPlayer$ eventually becomes of the form $\playerIAlt$.
 Let $\indexPosition\in\IN$ be the largest number such that $\widehat{\mealyUpdate}(\prefix{\play'}{\indexPosition})$ is of the form $(\playerIAlt, \indexSegment)$.
 It holds that $\vertex_\indexPosition'$ occurs in $\segment_\indexSegment$ and $\vertex_{\indexPosition+1}'$ does not occur in $\segment_\indexSegment$ by choice of $\indexPosition$.
 The definition of $\stratProfile$ implies that $\vertex_\indexPosition'\in\vertexSetI$ (otherwise, $\vertex_{\indexPosition+1}'$ would occur in $\segment_\indexSegment$).
 We obtain that $\indexPlayer'=\indexPlayer$ and that $\suffix{\play'}{\indexPosition}$ is a play consistent with $\stratAltAdvI$ starting in $\vertex_\indexPosition'$.
 Because $\vertex_\indexPosition'$ occurs in $\segment_\indexSegment$, we have $\vertex_\indexPosition'\in\winningIAdv{\cobuchi{\target_\indexPlayer}}$.
 As in the first case, we obtain $\play'\in\cobuchi{\target_\indexPlayer}$, ending the proof. \end{proof}

 \begin{remark} The classical approach to derive NEs from lasso NE outcomes is to encode the lasso into the memory (similarly to the first phase of the above finite-memory strategies).
 This approach thus also applies to the NE outcomes given by Lemma~\ref{lem:buchi:simplelasso}.
 If $|\vertexSet|$ is finite, the strategies result from this approach have a memory size of at most $(|\vertexSet|+2)\nPlayer$.
-Our construction thus yields smaller Mealy machines than the classical approach when there are few players compared to vertices. $\lhd$ \end{remark}
+Our construction thus yields smaller Mealy machines than the classical approach when there are (much) fewer players than vertices. $\lhd$ \end{remark}